 Translational Molecular Imaging

-Frauke Alves is the head of the interdisciplinary group Translational Molecular Imaging located at the Max Planck Institute for Multidisciplinary Sciences as well as at the University Medical Center (UMG), Department of Hematology and Medical Oncology and the Institute for Diagnostic and Interventional Radiology.
+Frauke Alves heads the interdisciplinary Translational Molecular Imaging group, which is based at the Max Planck Institute for Multidisciplinary Sciences and at the Göttingen University Medical Centre (UMG), Department of Haematology and Medical Oncology and Centre for Radiology.

-Frauke Alves was President of the European Society for Molecular Imaging (ESMI) in 2021 and is Associated Investigator in the Cluster of Excellence Multiscale Bioimaging (MBExC) of the University of Göttingen.
+Frauke Alves was the President of the European Society for Molecular Imaging (ESMI) in 2021 and is an Associated Investigator in the Multiscale Bioimaging (MBExC) Cluster of Excellence at the University of Göttingen.

 EU H2020-JTI-IMI2-2020-23: Screen4care “Screen4care Ecosystem for rare NMDs”, ID 101034427-1